JDTrujillo18/Java-App-GPA/README.md

 - Implementing actions for all menu items.
 - Implementing Right-click context menus in Edit_Semester (halfway done).
 - Implementing code to handle grade calculations.
 (Coming Soon)
-- Populating Settings and implementing functionality and customizability.
+- Populating Settings and implementing functionality and ability to be customized.